 Selecting a bar by tapping it, highlights it and displays its time-slice, replacing the effective time range display:

-At the same time, abutton is enabled in the green navigation bar:
+At the same time, abutton is enabled in the teal blue navigation bar:

 A tap at the bottom of the chart un-selects the bar and revokes the effective time range display.
 This can also be achieved by tapping the selected bar again.

-They are represented by zero (or zeroes) and thus invisible as bars, but tapping a zero still selects a bar and displays its time-slice; above the sixth bar was tapped (thebutton is replaced by a dim text).
+Empty bars are represented by zero (or zeroes) and thus invisible as bars, but tapping a zero still selects a bar and displays its time-slice; above the sixth bar (below the black arrow) was tapped (thebutton is replaced by a dim text below the red arrow).